Where Are Lotus Cars Manufactured? (2026 Hethel Update)

 Skilled Craftsmanship

-Meticulous assembly by highly trained technicians ensuring quality.
+Meticulous assembly by a small, highly trained technician workforce.

 The China Manufacturing Advantage: Scale and Electric Mobility